Parents' Day (novel): Publication

 Parents' Day is autobiographical fiction in which Goodman explores and exaggerates his experience teaching at the upstate New York progressive boarding school Manumit, where he taught during the 1943–1944 school year until his firing for reasons related to his homosexual activity.

 Goodman, in an effort to change his character and find his life's purpose, underwent a self-psychoanalysis beginning in 1946.
 From a disciple of psychoanalyst Wilhelm Reich, Goodman learned Reichian techniques, which he performed as a set of unsequenced exercises rather than an ordered program.
 After half a year with this disciple and half a year of Goodman's own free association, dream analysis, and other exercises, Goodman's self-analysis extended into an autobiographical novel based on the experiences at a progressive boarding school that led to his firing.
 This writing exercise gradually replaced his Reichian practice and exemplified how Goodman returned to his artistic practice to better understand his own life.
 Goodman's result, written from first-person perspective, was only barely concealed as fiction.

 Goodman makes little effort to distinguish himself from his narrator characters throughout his fiction.
 In his life he celebrated his sexuality much the same as his characters celebrate theirs.
 The communal and psychosexual properties of physical touch are a recurring theme in his novels, as in Parents' Day the narrator's physical intimacy is expressed as an educational tool.
 Goodman referred to Parents' Day, alongside Making Do and The Break-up of Our Camp, as his three "community novels".
 The narrators in Parents' Day and Making Do are indistinguishable from Goodman's own persona as "a man of letters [and] man of the streets".

 Parents' Day was originally titled The Fire, in reference to an incident in the book based on the real fire incident at Manumit during Goodman's 1943–1944 teaching year.
 It was later retitled.
 Goodman prepared a preface for the book that was cut prior to publication.
 Goodman's brother, Percival, illustrated the book.
 While Goodman finished the manuscript in 1949, he struggled to find a publisher based on the book's content.

 The 5x8 Press of Saugatuck, Connecticut, published Parents' Day in 1951.
 Goodman's friend, Mortimer "Tony" Gran, who previously published Goodman's poetry, offered to print a book for Goodman in-between other printing jobs.
 Only 500 copies of the 1,400 printed copies were bound.
 Most of these 500 copies went unsold and the unbounded remainders were discarded.
 Black Sparrow Press of Santa Barbara reprinted Parents Day in 1985 with an afterword from Goodman's literary executor Taylor Stoehr and new illustrations from Goodman's brother.
+Free Press included an excerpt from the story in their 1976 anthology The Political Imagination in Literature.